 The Sunday Experience.
 Invited guests and visitors will most likely come back to church after a first visit if their Sunday experience is positive.
 This Sunday experience depends on how they are welcomed, preaching that is divinely inspired and connects truth to life, the quality and playfulness of worship, if children’s services are offered, the cleanliness of the facility, opportunities to get involved in volunteer activities and opportunities to create friendships.

 To grow, parishes need to think in terms of integrating visitors and find a strategy to help newcomers experience fellowship and get involved in parish activities.
 As is the case of prayer, spiritual renewal, and evangelization, the Sunday experience has to be planned and organized by the parish leaders and supported financially by the board of administration.

 These four pastoral disciplines come from the solid experience of growing parishes.
 They can become a reality in our parishes if our pastors, parish pastoral councils and our boards of administration make them a priority.

 Parish leaders, like Jesus, should be driven by a God-given desire to make disciples.
 They need to move from maintenance to mission and encourage new pastoral initiatives that enable the parish and all its members to seek, welcome and integrate new people into the Church.

-Without this desire, most of our parishes will continue to decline and eventually die because their pastors and members will not have fulfilled the fundamental divine mandate of the Church: to bring God’s love to all and integrate into the Body of Christ those whom God invites to forgiveness, peace, love and eternal life through an authentic loving relationship with Jesus.
+Without this desire, parishes will continue to decline and eventually die because their pastors and members will not have fulfilled the fundamental divine mandate of the Church: to go forth and bring God’s love to all and integrate into the Body of Christ those whom God invites to forgiveness, peace, love and eternal life through an authentic loving relationship with Jesus.